Roman History Books

 Masinissa: Ally of Rome (Book 2)

-You can get this book at https://amzn.to/2DGWKaU
+You can get the book USA at https://amzn.to/4fQjGQY

 Masinissa: Ally of Rome resumes the story of the Numidian Prince at a moment when he is beginning to question his alliance with the Carthaginian Empire during the Second Punic War.
 He has been fighting as a cavalry commander on the Iberian Peninsula for several years but the fortunes of war and his own clandestine meeting with the Roman consul Scipio Africanus, ostensibly his sworn enemy, has led him to reconsider his loyalties.
 His love for the Carthaginian aristocrat Sophonisba, which had blossomed during his period of exile in Carthage, has remained strong during his absence from North Africa.
 He is due a period of leave in that city shortly to formalise his engagement to her.